kudosscience/fer_and_ter_model/docs/FURHAT_INTEGRATION_SUMMARY.md

 4. **Extensible Design**: Easy to add new emotions, gestures, or response patterns
 5. **Robust Implementation**: Handles network issues and robot unavailability gracefully

-The integration successfully transforms your multimodal emotion recognition research into a practical, interactive robotic application that can engage with users in an emotionally intelligent way!
+This integration successfully transforms my multimodal emotion recognition research into a practical, interactive robotic application that can engage with users in an emotionally intelligent way!